 The most immediate and obvious loss is your product.
 According to FoodSafety.gov, perishable foods like meat, poultry, dairy, and prepared meals must be thrown out after just four hours in the temperature danger zone.
 For a restaurant, grocery store, or food processing facility, that can add up to thousands of dollars in an instant.
 This isn’t just about lost profit; it’s about protecting public health.
 Serving food that has been improperly stored can lead to foodborne illness, a risk no business can afford to take.
 Take a moment to estimate the value of the inventory in your coolers right now.
 That number is what’s at stake every single day.

-The Hidden Costs: Labor and Cleanup
+The Unexpected Costs: Labor and Cleanup

 Once the product is lost, the work is just beginning.
 Your team has to stop their normal duties to handle the crisis.
 This means paying staff to sort through spoiled inventory, document the losses, and then deep-clean and sanitize every affected unit.
 This cleanup process is non-negotiable for food safety, but it’s also a significant drain on your resources.
 Every hour your team spends on cleanup is an hour they aren’t serving customers or preparing food, directly interrupting your operations.
 These unexpected labor costs and operational pauses can quickly compound the initial financial hit from the spoiled food, making reliable commercial services a critical part of your budget.